WICG/origin-policy/README.md

 **Why not just using HTTP caching and ETag?**

-We need to process Origin Policys differently from other data fetched over HTTP.
+We need to process Origin Manifests differently from other data fetched over HTTP.
 In particular, it allows us to manage the different versions and to ensure that there exists at most only exactly one manifest per origin.
 Also, directly related to the above question "Why is the current version sent?",